 When will this all end?

-You may have been discussing the option of being induced with your midwife or doctor this week.
+You may have been discussing the option of being induced with your maternity care provider this week.
 Usually, there needs to be a weighing up of factors for it to be done, including your own well-being as well as your baby’s.
 Some women get so overwhelmed with emotion at 41 weeks pregnant that induction is warranted.
 They feel so swamped by the anticipation and stress of waiting for labour that it is sometimes considered in the best interests of their mental health that labour is initiated.
 Other women are able to adopt a calm, "wait and see" attitude.
 Essentially every woman is an individual and will respond to being overdue in their own unique way.

 Your physical changes this week